Introduction

 The goal:

-2. Creating reusable components and templates that could scale across campaigns and platforms
+2. Creating reusable components and page templates that could scale across campaigns and platforms

 3. Ensuring consistency and flexibility for various partner needs.